-Expanse is a new software platform from dCS that reimagines how sound is optimised for headphones.
-Developed for our Bartók Headphone DAC, it uses a unique processing method to bring the headphone experience closer to the studio listening experience – providing a more natural and immersive soundscape when listening to a wide range of stereo recordings.
+Expanse is a new innovation from dCS that reimagines how sound is optimised for headphones.
 Here, we take a look at the thinking behind it and how it was brought to lifeTags: Technology & Innovation,

 While more people than ever now listen to music on headphones, most recordings are still monitored on loudspeakers.
 Artists, engineers and producers might use headphones to check certain aspects of a mix, but in most professional studios, loudspeaker monitoring is common practice.